lunatech-labs/lunatech-scala2-to-scala3-course/slides/05-top-level-definitions.md

 ## &#173;

 * In this chapter, we have taken a closer look at top-level definitions.
-    * Package objects are now redundant and will be removed from Scala.
+    * Package objects are now redundant and will be removed from Scala at some point in time
     * A source file can freely mix top-level
         * value
         * methods